 Degree Show 2017

-‘To those of us who believe in physics, this separation between past, present, and future is only an illusion, if a stubborn one.’
+‘To those of us who believe in physics, this distinction between past, present, and future is only an illusion, if a stubborn one.’
 Albert Einstein 1955

 W3=0+Cn4Nc3 is a transcript of we=0+chance.
 It describes an interactive piece, where the participant chooses his or her starting point ‘0’ and engages in a performance contributing towards the building of a work with the use of chance.